 Dan Scott: So tell me Doc, how many heart transplants have you done?

-Doctor: [Takes electric saw from nurse and turns it on]
+[the doctor takes an electric saw from the nurse and turns it on]

 - Star Trek: Enterprise episode "Similitude"